 Field: The individual contents of an information element are referred to as fields.

 FLOOR: Mathematical function used to 'round down' i.e. to the nearest integer having a lower or equal value.

+Frequency Selection Area ID: An identity used for broadcast MBS session to guide the frequency selection of the UE as defined in TS 23.247 [67].

 Global cell identity: An identity to uniquely identifying an NR cell.
 It is consisted of cellIdentity and plmn-Identity of the first PLMN-Identity in plmn-IdentityList in SIB1.